kkjjkamal123/Bus_Tracker-With-RFID/README.md

 ├── style.css           # Enhanced CSS with themes & animations
 ├── app.js              # Complete JavaScript application
 ├── README.md           # This documentation
+├── firebase-rfid.js    # Contains inclusion of Firebase of RFID to Site ├── firebase-key.js     # Keys for the FireBase
 └── package.json        # Dependencies (for future Node.js backend)
 ```